twintproject/twint/README.md

 pipenv install git+https://github.com/twintproject/twint.git#egg=twint
 ```

+### March 2, 2021 Update

+**Added**: Dockerfile

+Noticed a lot of people are having issues installing (including me).
+Please use the Dockerfile temporarily while I look into them.

 ## CLI Basic Examples and Combos
 A few simple examples to help you understand the basics: